 How the heck did THAT happen?
-Here’s a a short history of the origins and development of English.

 What IS English, anyway?
-As this article states: it belongs “to the Germanic languages branch of the Indo-European language family, widely spoken on six continents… The primary language of the U.S., Britain, Canada, Australia, Ireland, New Zealand, and various Caribbean and Pacific island nations, it is also an official language of India, the Philippines, and many sub-Saharan African countries.
+As this article states: it belongs “to the Germanic languages branch of the Indo-European language family, widely spoken on six continents… The primary language of the U.S., Britain, Canada, Australia, Ireland, New Zealand, and the various Caribbean and Pacific island nations, it is also an official language of India, the Philippines, and many sub-Saharan African countries.
 It is one of the most widely spoken languages in the world (approximately 1.5 billion speakers), the mother tongue of more than 350 million people, and the most widely taught foreign language… Written in the Latin alphabet, it is most closely related to Frisian, German, and Dutch.”

 I have been long fascinated by the differences in the English language from country to country.
 It’s not just the extra (or missing, depending on your POV) U in color/colour, or the extra/missing syllable in aluminum/aluminium.
 It is a whole different way of thinking.
-One of my favorite places to read about this phenomenom is Separated By A Common Language by an American expat in Britain named Lynneguist, who is a linguist (get it?)
+One of my favorite places to read about this phenomenon is Separated By A Common Language by an American expat in Britain named Lynneguist, who is a linguist (get it?)
 Recently she asked, Why is it the Mississippi River in the US, but the River Thames in the UK?

 So, frankly, I found it hysterically funny to read about whether an Academy of English is necessary.
 Or put another way: does the English language need protecting?
 This Academy would be along the same lines as what the Académie Française tries to do for French: protect the language from “impurities, bastardisations and the horrors introduced by the text-speak generation”.